 The crowns placed over basal implants are the conventionally used crowns: Full porcelain crowns, Porcelain fused to metal crowns, Zirconia crowns and CAD/CAM crowns.

-- Basal implants are suitable for almost all patients, even those without any teeth.
+- Immediate basal dental implants are suitable for almost all patients, even those without any teeth.

 - Basal implants can be placed in smokers and patients with diabetes.